paulczar/ci-demo/blog.md

 ## Conclusion

-Coming from an Operationss background I though that figuring out how to build and run a PaaS from the metal up would be a really interesting learning exercise.
-It was, but I didn't expect to discover that actually running an application on that PaaS and figuring out the development workflow and CI/CD pipeline is far more interesting.
+Coming from an operations background, I thought that figuring out how to build and run a PaaS from the metal up would be a really interesting learning exercise.
+It was!
+What I didn't expect to discover, however, was that actually running on application on that PaaS would be so compelling.
+Figuring out the development workflow and CI/CD pipeline was an eye-opener as well.

-Building and running an application and CI/CD pipeline on top of the PaaS I built placed me in the shoes of the developers whom I support.
-It demonstrated to me that my argument of needing to move the cloud user experience from infrastructure to application is indeed a valid argument.
+The most interesting outcome of this exercise, however, is increased empathy: the process of building and using this platform placed me directly in the shoes of the very developers I support.
+It further demonstrated that by changing the focus of the user experience to that person's core competency (the operator running the platform, and the developer using the platform) we allow the developer to "own" their application in production without them needing to worry about VMs, firewall rules, config management code, etc.

-I also relearned that while many of us utilize cloud services such as AWS, Heroku, and TravisCI there are good options available for running alternatives to them inhouse and I was somewhat surprised at how powerful and simple Jenkins can be.
+I also (re-)learned that while many of us default to cloud services such as AWS, Heroku, and Travis CI, there are solid alternatives that can be run in-house.
+I was also somewhat surprised at how powerful (and simple) Jenkins can be (even if it is still painful to automate).

-I am grateful that sysadvent gave me a reason to perform this little experiment and learn as much as I did and hope what I have written passes on some of that knowledge and experience to others.
+I am grateful that Sysadvent gave me a reason to perform this little experiment.
+I learned a lot, and I hope that this article passes on some of that knowledge and experience to others.